antares-solutions/base-mdp-framework/Documentations/Adding data source entry and generated for data ingestion from sql data source.md

 ## Adding SQL Data source into Azure Key vault & adding an entry in the control DB

-1. Firstly, you will need to added your data source and, database server, database, user name and password into the connection string below.
+1. Firstly, you will need copy the connection string below and then find and replace the name place holders.

    ```text
      Server=tcp:{servername}.database.windows.net,1433;Database={databasename};User ID={username}@{servername};Password={password};Trusted_Connection=False;Encrypt=True;Connection Timeout=30